Types Of Shipping Explained – All the Options For SMBs in 2025

 For the last leg of the package’s journey, or the final mile, SMBs have a few options.
 If you use a shipping company like FedEx, UPS, or USPS, they will likely handle the last mile logistics for your shipments.

-But shipping companies aren’t your only option for final mile delivery.
+But if you’re a local business, shipping companies aren’t your only option for final mile delivery.
 You can also:

 - Use a local courier service